paydhi/Wav2Mp3Api/README.md

 2. `cd Wav2Mp3Api`
 3. `docker compose up -d`

-Backend now runs on localhost:8000.
+Backend now runs on localhost:8000, postgres runs on localhost:5432.

+User:password for DB is postgres:postgres, as stated in `settings.py` and `docker-compose.yml`

 To stop app just run `docker compose stop`.